Azure/Industrial-IoT/docs/services/registry.md

 You can also Create and Delete Application identities ("resources").
 There are 3 ways applications are created:

 - By **POST**ing of an Application Model.
 In this case the application will not have endpoints associated.
 This is useful to register client applications or reflect servers registered in another system.
-- By the onboarding service as a result of a "Discover" API call (One time)
+- By the onboarding Microservice as a result of a "Discover" API call (One time)
-- By the onboarding service as a result of a continuous discovery (configured in the supervisor identity)
+- By the onboarding Microservice as a result of a continuous discovery (configured in the supervisor identity)

 A **DELETE** of an application will deactivate and delete all associated endpoints.